Achieving Independence with Adaptive Equipment

 Speech and Language Therapy

 In addition to using communication boards, speech therapy is an option.
-Speech therapists work with kids with CP to help them overcome communication difficulties.
+Speech therapists work with kids with cerebral palsy to help them overcome communication difficulties.

-Exercises might include saying letters and words and practicing social skills like how to keep their heads up, maintain eye contact and clarify when misunderstandings happen.
-Some speech therapy exercises might also use communication boards for cerebral palsy.
+Exercises might include saying letters and words.
+Speech therapy also helps children practice social skills such as how to keep their head up, maintain eye contact and clarify when misunderstandings happen.
+Some speech therapy exercises may also use communication boards.